 - Make sure you buy or rent your wallpaper stripper from a reputable dealer, and follow the manufacturer’s instructions carefully.

 - If you’ve bought your own wallpaper stripper, it’s important to register it with the manufacturer so that you can be contacted if a safety notice or recall is required.
 It also makes it easier for you to return a faulty product or order a repair.
-To register any of your appliances, regardless of age, visit Register My Appliance.
+To register any of your appliances, regardless of age, visit our Product Registration page.

 - Check that your appliance has a UK plug; if it doesn’t, don’t try to use a UK travel adaptor.
 Get in touch with the retailer and ask for their advice.